 "Lawsuits are won by combining technical expertise with imagination and consistent energy.
 That's what we work hard to apply in every case."

 Kurt Kusiak is a graduate of Trinity College (B.A.
 Honors thesis in economics, 1984) and Boston University School of Law (J.D., magna cum laude, 1991) where he was a member of the Law Review, a Liacos Distinguished Scholar, and winner of the American Jurisprudence Award for excellence in trial advocacy.
 Following law school, Kurt was a law clerk for the Hon.
 A David Mazzone, U.S. District Court, District of Massachusetts.
 Kurt then worked as a trial lawyer for Ropes & Gray and Todd & Weld.
 Each year since 2004, Law & Politics has recognized Kurt as a Massachusetts Super Lawyer in its annual list published in Boston Magazine.
 Only 5% of the lawyers in Massachusetts are awarded that designation.
-Kurt is also listed in the 2013 and 2014 editions of Best Lawyers in America®, a highly esteemed, national peer review guide of attorneys.
+Kurt has also been listed in Best Lawyers in America®, a highly esteemed, national peer review guide of attorneys, since 2013.

 Kurt has successfully tried numerous cases in the federal and state courts of Massachusetts and New Hampshire and in other federal courts throughout the United States.
 He has extensive experience litigating complex business, corporate, and partnership disputes, including those involving breakups, intellectual property rights, freeze outs, breaches of fiduciary duty, misappropriation of trade secrets, negotiation of employment, non-compete and non-solicitation agreements, and many various types of contract disputes.
 He has represented numerous corporate officers and directors in matters involving securities-related claims and investigations by the Securities and Exchange Commission, the Massachusetts Attorney General's Office, and other government entities.